Luiz R. S. Simmons

-Luiz R. S. Simmons (born January 27, 1949) is an American politician who represented the 17th legislative district of the state of Maryland in the Maryland House of Delegates.
+Luiz R. S. Simmons (born January 27, 1949) is an American attorney and politician who represented the 17th legislative district of the state of Maryland in the Maryland House of Delegates.
 The 17th district is located in Montgomery County, and includes Gaithersburg, Rockville and Garrett Park.
 Simmons was first elected to the Maryland House of Delegates as a Republican in 1975.
 After serving 4 years, Simmons ran for County Executive in Montgomery County but was defeated in 1982.
 Simmons was elected again to the House of Delegates, as a Democrat in 2002.

 Background

 Born in Winchester, Virginia, on January 27, 1949, Simmons attended Plainview – Old Bethpage John F. Kennedy High School in Plainview, New York, graduating in 1966.
 According to a 1982 article in The Washington Post, his mother is Brazilian American.
 He attended American University, earning a B.A. from its School of International Service in 1970, and a J.D. from its Washington College of Law in 1974.
 Simmons was admitted to both the Maryland Bar and the District of Columbia Bar in 1975.

 After law school, Simmons served as the General Counsel for U. S. Representative Newton I. Steers from 1976 to 1978.
 He is the former executive director of the Montgomery-Prince George's Continuing Legal Education Institute, Inc. He is a partner in the law firm of Auerbach & Simmons and represented state delegate Kumar P. Barve on an alcohol-related traffic charge.